PJalovaara/CPP2021-TD1/Meeting-notes.md

 3. Plan for the next week for everyone
 4. Deviations and changes to the project plan, if any

+# Meeting 06.12.2021 10:15

+**Participants**:
+1. Antti Haavikko
+2. Anna Huttunen
+3. Perttu Jalovaara
+4. Atte Tommiska

+## Summary of works
+1. Antti Haavikko

+   Worked on multiple features over the weekend with Perttu.

+2. Anna Huttunen

+   Implemented a beta version of PooperGoose.

+3. Perttu Jalovaara

+   Worked on multiple features over the weekend with Antti.

+4. Atte Tommiska

+   Improved the code to fit the Google C++ style standards.

+## Challenges

+1. Documenting the code rigorously.
+2. Fixing the final memory leaks.
+3. Writing the project documentation.

+## Actions (Code)
+1. Antti is going to improve and unify the tick/frame rate of the game.
+2. Anna is going to document (Doxygen) the source code with Atte.
+3. Perttu is going to change deletes to sells.
+And improve wave generation logic.
+4. Atte is going to document (Doxygen) the source code and improve code quality.

+> Please reflect these action decisions in your git commit messages so that
+> your group members and advisor can follow the progress.

+## Project status
+Short summary of current project status.

+### TODOs (Writing)
+1. Antti: Project overview
+2. Anna: How to use the software and Work Log
+3. Perttu: Software structure
+4. Atte: Testing

 # Meeting 2.12.2021 09:15

 **Participants**: